orhazal/sncf-gtfs-toolkit/README.md

 The rules and the feed do not describe things the same way, so a few conventions bridge them.
 Everything below is read from the feed itself.

 **Station.** Rules identify a station by its 7-digit UIC code.
 A GTFS stop point id ends with the 8-digit UIC code (`StopPoint:OCETGV INOUI-87391003`).
 Dropping the last digit gives the 7-digit code for every French station and almost every foreign one.
-The few foreign stations (Germany, Spain, Italy, Switzerland) where the rules use an unrelated code are listed in `unusual_uic_referential.properties` as an explicit 8-digit to 7-digit mapping.
+The few foreign stations (Germany, Italy, Switzerland) where the rules use an unrelated code are listed in `unusual_uic_referential.properties` as an explicit 8-digit to 7-digit mapping.

 **Stop point.** A station has one stop point per brand or carrier serving it.
 The brand is the text between `OCE` and the UIC code in the stop point id: `TGV INOUI`, `OUIGO`, `Lyria`, `ICE`, `INTERCITES`, `INTERCITES de nuit`, `Train TER`, `Train` (OUIGO Train Classique), `TramTrain`, `Navette`, `Car TER`, `Car à réservation`.
 An unknown brand stops the run, because it means the feed format changed.